-When stopping the engine, it is a good practice to close the withdrawal valve that is being used and let the engine run until the fuel is exhausted in the lines and the engine dies, then shut off the ignition switch.
+When stopping the engine, close the withdrawal valve that is being used and let the engine run until the fuel is exhausted in the lines and the engine stops.
+Then, turn off the ignition switch.

-NOTE: Always be sure that both the "Liquid" and the "Vapor" withdrawal valves are closed when stopping the engine inside of a building.
+CAUTION: Always be sure that both the "Liquid" and the "Vapor" withdrawal valves are closed when stopping the engine inside of a building.